ranjodh-kaur/PPS_2022/Anamika/2221014/Program09.md

-**Write a program to display  A is a no greater than && less than 100.
+## Program 9: Write a program to display  A is a no greater than && less than 100.

 #include<stdio.h>